Proctoring has been canceled for the remainder of the term due to COVID - 19

 When you enter the testing center, you will show your ID, sign in and then go to a computer and log into your class.
 You do not need to sign up or tell us which day you will be attending.
-However, during heavily attended sessions, such as final weeks of a term or school year, students might have to wait for a computer to become available.
+However, during heavily attended sessions, such as the final weeks of a term or school year, students might have to wait for a computer to become available.
 It is always best to arrive early for the proctoring session.

 Please note that you may not miss a class to attend a proctored test session nor are students allowed to go to another school during the day.

 Proctors will record the computer and the time the session began for each student.
-At the end of the proctoring session, the computer history will be reviewed.
-Any history that was erased will be treated the same as a history which shows students veered off the testing site.
+At the end of the proctoring session, computer history will be reviewed.
+Any history that was erased will be treated the same as a history that shows students veered off the testing site.
 Both cases will result in the student receiving a zero.

 Students who show a significant grade difference between proctored exams and homework will have the entire grade book reviewed.
 A meeting and/or additional steps will be required.
 There is a possibility that the student can fail the course.